Dijet azimuthal decorrelation in $e^+e^-$ annihilation: Conclusions

 Moreover, CLs, which are absent in the anti-$k_t$ algorithm, have been computed numerically up to three loops.
 The usual reduction in the significance of NGLs due to $k_t$ clustering has been observed confirming previous findings.
 Furthermore, the combined impact of NGLs and CLs on the distribution is observed to be very small which has important phenomenological implications in terms of accuracy of the resummed distribution.
 Our results at two loops have been checked against the output of the MC program \texttt{EVENT2}.

-Numerical estimates of the all-orders distribution has been presented both at LL and NLL accuracy.
+Numerical estimates of the all-orders distribution in the large-$\Nc$ approximation have been presented both at LL and NLL accuracy.
 The achievement of the latter accuracy has been made possible by the recently-published \texttt{Gnole} code.
 NLL resummation exhibits a better distribution both in terms of accuracy and scale uncertainty.
 It is thus worth investigating the impact of NLL effects with $k_t$ clustering.
+In our estimation, since the size of NGLs is significantly reduced with $k_t$ clustering, we expect that all sources of error in the distribution, including NLL corrections, finite-$\Nc$ corrections, and scale uncertainties, will not be as large as those in the anti-$k_t$ algorithm.
+This can be confirmed once a modified version of \texttt{Gnole} with $k_t$ clustering is made available.
 Of similar worthiness is computing NGLs and CLs at four loops with full-$R$ dependence.